-(k) All interest income earned by the investment of any Funds created pursuant to any Bond Resolution shall be credited towards the payment of the Bond Service Component and taken into account in determining the Annual Requirement; except that as to any Acquisition or Construction Fund created from any Bond proceeds all interest income earned by the investment thereof may, at the option of the District, be credited to such Acquisition or Construction Fund and used for the System purposes for which the Bonds are issued, or be credited towards the payment of the Bond Service Component.
+(k) All interest income earned by the investment of any Funds created pursuant to any Bond Resolution shall be credited towards the payment of the Bond Service Component and taken into account in determining the Annual Requirement; except that as to any Acquisition or Construction Fund created from any Bond proceeds all interest income earned by the investment thereof may, at the option of the District, be credited to such Acquisition or Construction Fund and used for the Interceptor System purposes for which the Bonds are issued, or be credited towards the payment of the Bond Service Component.

-Annual Budget. (a) Not less than sixty (60) days before the commencement of each Fiscal Year while the Contract, is in effect, the District shall cause its tentative budget for operation and maintenance of the System for the ensuing Fiscal Year to be prepared and a copy thereof filed with each Participant.
-If no protest or request for a hearing on such tentative budget is presented to the District within thirty (30) days after such filing of the tentative budget by one or more Participants, the tentative budget for the System, when adopted by the District's Board of Directors, shall be considered for all purposes as the "Annual Budget" for the ensuing Fiscal Year.
+Annual Budget. (a) Not less than sixty (60) days before the commencement of each Fiscal Year while this Contract is in effect, the District shall cause its tentative budget for operation and maintenance of the Interceptor System for the ensuing Fiscal Year to be prepared and a copy thereof filed with each Participant.
+If no protest or request for a hearing on such tentative budget is presented to the District within thirty (30) days after such filing of the tentative budget by one or more Participants, the tentative budget for the Interceptor System, when adopted by the District's Board of Directors, shall be considered for all purposes as the "Annual Budget" for the Interceptor System ensuing Fiscal Year.
 But if a protest or request for a hearing is duly filed, it shall be the duty of the District to fix the date and time for a hearing on the tentative budget.
 The Board of Directors of the District shall consider the testimony and showings made in such hearing.
-The Board of Directors of the District shall be the Annual Budget for the as to it may seem proper.
+The Board of Directors of the District may adopt the budget or make such amendments thereof as to it may seem proper.
 The budget thus approved by the Board of Directors of the District shall be the Annual Budget for the next ensuing Fiscal Year.